PeemSupeem/internship-protac-2025/README.md

 ## Dataset Annotation

-All training images were annotated using [CVAT](https://cvat.org/) with YOLO segmentation format.
+All training images were annotated using [CVAT](https://app.cvat.ai/tasks) with YOLO segmentation format, primarily using polygon-shaped annotations for masking.

 # Contact classification